 Chocolate can stay good for six to eight months past its expiration date if it’s kept in a freezer, so you can have leftover Halloween candy all year long.
 Just make sure it’s tightly sealed.

 These Halloween candies no longer exist

-Notable discontinued Halloween treats include Brach’s Dem Bones, Chicken Dinner Candy Bar, Hershey’s S’mores, Cookies-n-Cream Twix, Astro Pops, Nestle Wonder Balls, and almond and dark chocolate M&Ms. We think some of them are definitely vintage candies that deserve a comeback, but for others—like candy cigarettes—it’s probably for the best.
+Notable discontinued Halloween treats include Brach’s Dem Bones, Chicken Dinner Candy Bar, Hershey’s S’mores, Cookies-n-Cream Twix, Astro Pops, Nestle Wonder Balls, and almond and dark chocolate M&Ms. Some purple M&Ms might just set the spooky tone.
+We think some of them are definitely vintage candies that deserve a comeback, but for others—like candy cigarettes—it’s probably for the best.

 For more fun facts, costume ideas, traditions, candy inspiration, spooky entertainment, and updates on how October 31 will look different this year, check out our Halloween Guide.

 - National Confectioners’ Association: “New Survey Data: Halloween Is Happening And Americans Are Ready To Celebrate Creatively And Safely Throughout October”